 Types of X-Rays

 It can feel scary when your doctor orders an x-ray, and no one wants to hear they need further testing.
 However, x-rays are quick, painless procedures that help your doctor identify the cause of your symptoms, so you can get the treatment you need.
-Doctors use x-rays to diagnose everything from minor bone fractures to potentially life-threatening diseases.
+Doctors use different types of x-rays to diagnose everything from minor bone fractures to potentially life-threatening diseases.
 Overall, x-rays are a critical tool that helps save lives.

 We’ll explore the different types of x-rays doctors commonly order to help their patients get the proper care.
 If you have any questions about the x-ray process, reach out to us at Envision Imaging.